genesys-samples/Architect_IVR_Data-Actions/content/010-Data-Sources-and-Scripts/20_DataTable.md

 ## Data Table Construction
 ![image](/images/DTlimits.PNG)

 For this portion of the workshop we will construct an internal data source, or data table.
+This data table will serve as the repository containing customer information that we will present to our agents.
 The best practice when constructing a data table is asking the question - "What data would I possibly want to action off of, or present to an agent".
 While these tables can be added to down the line, "the art of the possible" is the best possible mindset in construction.

 To begin we will navigate to Admin > Data Tables and select the **+** icon on the top right corner to construct a new table.